Opt-In Policy for Sensitive Examinations

 A. Reporting

-All College employees, especially those that serve as chaperones, shall report any known or reasonably suspected non-compliance with this Policy to the Title IX Office (718-862-7512) as soon as possible, and no later than twenty-four (24) hours upon learning of the non-compliance.
+All University employees, especially those that serve as chaperones, shall report any known or reasonably suspected non-compliance with this Policy to the Title IX Office (718-862-7512) as soon as possible, and no later than twenty-four (24) hours upon learning of the non-compliance.

 Additionally, if a patient has any concern with a Sensitive Medical Exam, they are encouraged to report it to the Title IX Office (718-862-7512).